ninajlu/sendnoods/README.md

-# SEND NUDES Telegram Bot
+# SEND NOODS Telegram Bot

 An automated system that generates AI images to send nudes daily via Telegram using GitHub Actions.